oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ## Build a React client

 Now let's create a Single Page Application (SPA) to consume the GraphQL API with React and Next.js.
-The list of companies will display in a [MUI](https://mui.com/material-ui/getting-started/) [Datagrid](https://mui.com/x/react-data-grid/) component.
-The application will use Next.js `app` router.
-The `src/app` folder will contain routing files only, and the UI components and application code will be located in other folders.
+The list of companies will display in a [MUI](https://mui.com/material-ui/getting-started/) [Data Grid](https://mui.com/x/react-data-grid/) component.
+The application will use Next.js' `app` router.
+The `src/app` folder will only contain routing files, and the UI components and application code will be in other folders.

 Install Node and in a terminal run: